Technology can often abuse us. Learn how and fight back.

 • 7.
 You own nothing in the cloud

-• Cloud storage is nothing more than just some random person's computer, accessible over the internet.
+• Cloud storage is nothing more than just some random person's computer accessible over the internet.

 • 8.
-Big Tech hates you
+Big Tech has no respect for you

 • 9.
 Digital is physical